Linocut Art of St. Matthew Lutheran Church in Houston

 My parents moved to Texas when I had just turned 13.
 Except for occasionally dabbling in artistic endeavors that part of my personality was put on hold.

-It was an advantageous opportunity to use a 100+ year old printing press.
-I was able to show people touring the establishment how those antique machines were used while I was doing the printing of my art pieces.
+It was an excellent opportunity to use a 100+-year-old printing press.
+I was able to show people touring the establishment of how those antique machines were used while I was doing the printing of my art pieces.

-Naturally I was seeking objects or scenery that appealed to me as suitable subject matter.
+Naturally, I was seeking objects or scenery that appealed to me as a suitable subject matter.
 Although I have created some linocuts of animals, I have always appreciated architecture.
-Building designs are not only unique by way of height, width and pattern, but also by the various elements utilized in their construction.
-My Dad had been a builder and I always loved seeing the different designs.
+Building designs are unique by way of height, width, and pattern, but also by the various elements utilized in their construction.
+My Dad had been a builder, and I always loved seeing the different designs.

 This recognized Saint by Lutheran as well as Roman Catholic, Anglican and Eastern Orthodox churches is memorialized as one of the twelve apostles of Jesus Christ.
 Along with Saints Mark, Luke and John he walked the earth spreading the good word about eternal salvation.

-Saint Matthew prior to becoming an apostle and evangelist was a tax collector.
-According to the Catholic and Orthodox churches he died a martyr.
+Saint Matthew before becoming an apostle and evangelist was a tax collector.
+According to the Catholic and Orthodox churches, he died a martyr.

 St. Matthew Lutheran Church

 Imagine if you will folded and praying hands.
-They are represented by the arches.
+The arches represent them.
 The sheltered walkways with the arches protect people from inclement weather such as rain or searing sun.
-Those arches could also be likened to the body of the church offering protection to it’s parishioners by way of being united in prayer.
+Those arches could also be likened to the body of the church offering protection to its parishioners by way of being united in prayer.

-The wings of the church forming different angles could be symbolized by different families who have joined together to form a cohesive whole in sharing a common religious experience.
+The wings of the church forming different angles could be symbolized by different families who have joined together to form a cohesive whole in sharing a collective religious experience.

 St. Matthew’s Lutheran Church was designed by noted architect Joseph Walter Northrop, Jr. It began life as the First Congregation Church in 1927.
 Mr. Northrop, Jr. was a former president of the South Texas Chapter of the American Institute of Architects.
-All of this was not known to me when I was drawn to noticing it’s beautiful exterior.
+All of this was not known to me when I noticed it’s beautiful exterior.

-Hopefully this will answer my friend’s query as to why I created a linocut of St. Matthew Lutheran Church in Houston.
-Art is definitely in the “eye of the beholder” and this is my unique perspective and personal symbolic meaning of her church home.
-St. Matthew Lutheran Church is currently celebrating its 90th anniversary in 2016.
+Hopefully, this will answer my friend’s query as to why I created a linocut of St. Matthew Lutheran Church in Houston.
+Art is definitely in the “eye of the beholder,” and this is my unique perspective and personal symbolic meaning of her church home.
+St. Matthew Lutheran Church was celebrating its 90th anniversary in 2016.
 It is located at 5315 Main St., Houston, Texas 77004.